 Silhouettes & Shadows at the National Maritime Museum Cornwall, Falmouth

 Climb the look-out tower, discover life under the waterline in the Tidal Zone, and jump aboard boats at this interactive and engaging attraction.
 During October half-term there are also themed craft activities, the sea sprite trail and stories of adventures on the high seas.

 Halloween at Camel Creek Family Theme Park, Newquay

 Get the adrenalin pumping aboard the rides, follow the nature trail and prepare for a soaking in the water splash zone.
 October half-term at Camel Creek promises a spooktacular (sorry) range of activities and events that little ones will love.

 Book your stay in Cornwall today and choose from a family suite in the hotel or self-catering lodge - The Cornwall Hotel offers comfortable accommodation, acres of woodland to explore, extensive leisure facilities*, and plenty of dining options for the whole family.
 You could even treat the family to a hot tub, available with some of the lodges.

 Don't miss out - get ahead of the game and reserve your October half-term family escape today.

-Simply book online using the 'Book Now' button or give us a call on 01726 87 40 50 to reserve a family suite or dog-friendly room.
+Simply book online or give us a call on 01726 87 40 50 to reserve a family suite or dog-friendly room.
 We can't wait to see you.